SkafteNicki/dtu_mlops/s7_deployment/cloud_deployment.md

 That ends the exercises on deployment.
 The exercises above are just a small taste of what deployment has to offer.
 In both sections, we have explicitly chosen to work with *serverless* deployments.
-But what if you wanted to do the opposite e.g. being the one in charge of the management of the cluster that handles the deployed services?
-If you are interested in taking deployment to the next level should get started on *Kubernetes* which is the de-facto open-source container orchestration platform that is being used in production environments.
-If you want to deep dive we recommend starting [here](https://cloud.google.com/ai-platform/pipelines/docs) which describes how to make pipelines that are a necessary component before you start to [create](https://cloud.google.com/ai-platform/pipelines/docs/configure-gke-cluster) your own Kubernetes cluster.
+But what if you wanted to do the opposite, i.e., being the one in charge of the management of the cluster that handles the deployed services?
+If you are interested in taking deployment to the next level, you should get started on *Kubernetes* which is the de-facto open-source container orchestration platform that is used in production environments.
+If you want to deep dive we recommend starting [here](https://cloud.google.com/ai-platform/pipelines/docs), which describes how to make pipelines that are a necessary component before you start to [create](https://cloud.google.com/ai-platform/pipelines/docs/configure-gke-cluster) your own Kubernetes cluster.